COMPUTERS AND TECHNICAL RESOURCES

 Keys: Vanessa Nichols-Holmes will issue your personal key, which will open the adjunct office and the faculty lounge on the second floor.
 If you do not teach during the day, call 301-405-2388 to make arrangements for having a key placed in your mailbox.

-Keeping in Contact: Please bring questions or problems to either of our associate deans: Associate Dean Olive Reid in the Student Services Office on the first floor, or Associate Dean Rafael Lorente in Room 2200 Knight Hall.
+Keeping in Contact: Please bring questions or problems to Associate Dean Rafael Lorente in Room 2200 Knight Hall.

 - University teaching policies and guidelines